 “The daily activities of IT solutions architects entail correcting technical issues that arise, supervising and guiding development teams, and updating stakeholders about the process, budgets, and costs of project development.
 An IT solutions architect builds and integrates systems to conform to the organization’s needs.

 The architect assesses existing systems architecture and works with technical staff to propose better solutions.
-Moreover, these experts research emerging technologies and assess the impact of technical risks on business.”
+Moreover, these experts research emerging technologies and assess the impact of technical risks on the business.”

 9. What Security Approach Do You Take In Your Solutions?

-Development of IT solutions ought to be consistent with certain security principles.
+The development of IT solutions ought to be consistent with certain security principles.
 Here, the interviewer wants to know whether your technological solutions are secure.

 Tip 2: To add weight to your answer, demonstrate that your solutions are secure.

 “I ensure security by guarding databases against SQL injections, encoding data before it is used, and validating input data prior to its storage or use.
 Moreover, I implement access control to prevent unauthorized access.
 This also involves protecting the privacy of data through encryption.
-Moreover, I use https domains, set strong passwords, and conceal web server information.”
+Moreover, I use HTTPS domains, set strong passwords, and conceal web server information.”

 10. How Do IT Solutions Architects Diagnose Performance Issues?

 Poor performance translates to losses in terms of decreased productivity, poor customer relations, and lost revenue.
-Here, the interviewer evaluates whether you are knowledgeable about diagnosis of performance problems.
+Here, the interviewer evaluates whether you are knowledgeable about the diagnosis of performance problems.